 - I substituted coconut aminos for the soy sauce.

-- Can add cooked, shredded chicken in addition to or in place of the bell pepper and cucumber.
+- Can add cooked, shredded chicken in addition to or in place of the bell pepper and cucumber, for a more substantial main dish.

 *Adapted from Cook’s Illustrated, September, 2004